AliRezaFarahnak-Customer-Demos/SK.Demos.Ali/Labs/Lab.WorldTime/Readme.md

 The console application should display AI responses that explain the current time and year for a given location and provide detailed flight information for specified queries.

 ## Completion Criteria
-To complete the lab, the AI should be able to:
+To complete the lab, the AI should be able to answer thse:
-- Provide the current time in any city worldwide, such as Tokyo, New York, Copenhagen, Riyadh, etc.
-- Answer aviation-related queries, such as:
-  - What is the current time?
+- What is the current time in CPH?
-  - What are the 5 latest flight arrivals at Copenhagen Airport (CPH) today?
+- Is the flight from New York delayed arriving to CPH today?
-  - Can you show me the 2 flights that have been delayed but have arrived at CPH?
-  - Which 4 airlines have flights arriving at CPH this morning?
+- Which 4 airlines have flights arriving at CPH around 7 AM today?
 - What is the status of the next 3 flights arriving at CPH?
-  - Are there any 6 flights arriving at CPH from New York today?
-  - Can you list the 3 flights arriving at CPH with their scheduled and actual arrival times?
 - What are the first 2 flights arriving at CPH from European cities today?
-  - How many flights are scheduled to arrive at CPH in the next 4 hours?
-  - Can you provide the arrival details for 5 flights coming from London to CPH?
-  - Are there any 3 flights arriving at CPH that have been canceled today?

 By following these steps, you will create a robust AI application capable of providing both world time and aviation information to users.